Slap an ergonomic design and purpose on any regular tool, and it becomes easier and less straining to use.

 - Some users reported rough patches on the aluminum shafts

-These metal hooks, have a soft touch handle.
-The soft rubber helps to alleviate aches and pains.
+These metal hooks have a soft touch handle.
+The soft rubber is great for easing aches and pains.

-For the full range of these inline ergonomic crochet hooks, take a look at my article Susan Bates ergonomic crochet hooks.
+For the full range of these inline ergonomic crochet hooks, look at my article Susan Bates ergonomic crochet hooks.

 - Great crochet hooks for those on a budget.